Why connect Receptive to GitHub?

 This method uses Receptive’s Zapier integration.
 Zapier allows you to connect Receptive to 1000+ apps, without needing code or developer time.

 You can use the pre-made template below to easily setup the connection with GitHub, or you carry on reading to do it manually.

 Firstly you’ll need to create a Receptive API key in your Settings/Integrate page.

 Then log into your Zapier account (free tier will work) and click on “Make a Zap”

 Choose a trigger action.
 In this example we’ll fire the Zap whenever a request has its status updated

 Slight detour to choose the Receptive account and test the integration is wired up.

-If you test the step, which is recommended, then Zapier will ask you to update a feature to “building” in Receptive now, and wait to receive the event, which should happen within a few seconds.
+If you test the step, which is recommended, then Zapier will ask you to update a request to “building” in Receptive now, and wait to receive the event, which should happen within a few seconds.

 Choose GitHub as your action app.